Francia Márquez: 2022 Presidential campaign

-Vice presidential campaign

 On 23 March 2022, she accepted the nomination for vice president on the ticket for the Historic Pact, joining Gustavo Petro.
 Márquez subsequently promised that if elected, she would move the vice president's office from Bogotá to Medellín.
 Petro announced that if victorious, Márquez's role as vice president would include bolstering equality for ethnic groups and regions facing exclusion.
 Petro pledged to establish the ministry of equality, which Márquez would lead.

 In early May 2022, Márquez accused the United States and the U.S. ambassador to Colombia, Philip Goldberg, of attempting to interfere with the elections.
 Goldberg responded by expressing concern about "the possible intervention of other countries".
 Márquez's claim arose after Goldberg alleged that Venezuela and Russia would try to interfere in the elections.
 She further expressed, "Although he (Goldberg) did not mention the Historical Pact or Gustavo Petro, it is obvious that he was referring to our candidacy and our political bet."
 Despite this, Márquez assured that if victorious, a potential Petro administration would not cut ties with the United States.

 During the campaign, Márquez and Gustavo Petro faced numerous death threats.
 In one instance, while campaigning, Márquez was targeted by laser beams from a nearby building, prompting security guards to shield her from what appeared to be an assassination attempt.
 In response to this and many other similar situations, 90 elected officials and prominent individuals from over 20 countries signed an open letter expressing concern and condemnation of attempts of political violence against Márquez and Petro.
 The letter also highlighted the assassination of over 50 social leaders, trade unionists, environmentalists and other community representatives in 2022.
 Signatories of the letter included former Ecuadorian president Rafael Correa and American linguist and philosopher Noam Chomsky.

 On election day, which occurred on 29 May, Márquez's Historic Pact ticket placed first, advancing to the runoff, since no candidate received over 50% of the vote.
 Márquez and Petro faced Rodolfo Hernández and Marelen Castillo.
 Shortly after the first round, Márquez and Petro received the endorsement of Luis Gilberto Murillo for the second round.
-Murillo had been the running of Sergio Fajardo in the Hope Center Coalition, which did not qualify for the runoff.
+Murillo had been the Vice-Presidential running mate of Sergio Fajardo in the Hope Center Coalition, which did not qualify for the runoff.
 Márquez and Petro went on to defeat Hernández and Castillo in the second round held on 19 June.
 Upon her electoral triumph, Márquez proclaimed that the Petro administration would not "expropriate anyone".
 She said the most significant challenge she faced whilst on the campaign trail was racist attacks.
 Márquez's inauguration as vice president occurred on 7 August 2022.
 On the other hand, due to the approval needed by Congress to establish the ministry of equality, Márquez may not assume the leadership of the proposed department until mid-way through her term as vice president.